-Almost every Iowan has heard of the “Roland Rocket” through the years and, at a very early age, I was among them.
-Gary Thompson hailed from Roland, Iowa and was perhaps the first true star to play for the Iowa State University basketball team.
-He was the first Cyclone to score more than 40 points in a game, and over 1,000 points in his career.
-As a senior in 1956-57, Gary was named Big Seven Conference (later to become the Big 8 Conference and what is today the Big 12 Conference) player of the year, beating out Kansas star Wilt Chamberlain.
+Almost every Iowan has heard of the “Roland Rocket” at one time or another and, at a very early age, I was no exception.
+Gary Thompson hailed from Roland, Iowa and was the earliest star of the Iowa State University basketball team.
+He was, for example, the first Cyclone to score more than 40 points in a game and over 1,000 points in his career.
+As a senior in 1956-57, Gary was named Big Seven Conference (which later become the Big 8 Conference and what is today the Big 12 Conference) player of the year, beating out Kansas star Wilt Chamberlain.
 He made the AP’s All-America 1st team.
 Quite appropriately, Gary’s No. 20 was the first jersey to ever be retired by Iowa State.
-And oh, by the way, Gary was a stand-out shortstop for the Cyclone baseball team as well.
-He lead Iowa State to their first appearance in the College World Series in 1957 and made the All-America 3rd team, becoming a rare two-sport All-American.
+And to underscore what a truly all-around athlete he was, Gary was a stand-out shortstop for the Cyclone baseball team as well.
+He led Iowa State to their inaugural appearance in the College World Series in 1957 and made the All-America 3rd team, becoming a rare two-sport All-American.

 Gary Thompson All-American by Chuck Offenburger (Hexagon Grandhaven Group, 2008)

 Peterson, Randy (June 23, 2016) “Vitale and Thompson together battling cancer” Des Moines Register